cjbarrie/CTA-NCRM/02-sent-analysis/02-sent-analysis-pres.md

 </center>
 - Source: Martins, Mauricio de Jesus Dias and Nicolas Baumard.
 2021.
 "The rise of prosociality in fiction preceded democratic revolutions in Early Modern Europe," *Proceedings of the National Academy of Sciences*, 117(46) 28684–28691.

-Running Your Own Analysis: Tahrir Documents
+Running Your Own Analysis: News tweets
 ========================================================